survfate/AllanPls/README.md

 ## What is this?

 - A Poe.Trade-inspired style with a packed, simplify layout
+- Still retain the official look of the game
 - Pure CSS, completely safe

 **Note**: This style will only try to bring the Poe.Trade feel into the official Trade website for PC usage only, I will not focus on making this an all-purpose redesign.